stbnrivas/dataModels/PointOfInterest/README.md

 * `poi-server.js`.
 Main entry point of the endpoint.
 * `oporto-ost.js`.
 Contains all the logic needed to interact with [OST Platform](https://www.ost.pt/)

-Please check licenses before using this data in an application.
+Please check the original datasource licenses before using this data in a commercial application.

 Currently the following categories are supported: (For a more extended list of categories please check https://github.com/Factual/places/blob/master/categories/factual_taxonomy.json)